 If investors do not see that entrepreneurs demonstrate their willingness to put their money where their mouth is and should believe in their vision enough to invest their own hard-earned cash then investor's won't invest either.
 Entrepreneurs should not hire anyone without checking their references thoroughly.

 Entrepreneurs should be wary of "guarantees" and should look for resources that will take a part of their reward based on the success of their service so that they know they must perform to get paid a lot of money.

-If you need help withgetting investors, you can post your legal need on UpCounsel’s marketplace.
+If you need help with getting investors, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.